sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

+= 5.58.1 =
+* Bug fix: multiple [cusrev_all_reviews] shortcodes placed on the same page did not apply the 'categories' parameter correctly
 = 5.58.0 =
 * Improvement: display of videos in the area above reviews in the [cusrev_all_reviews] shortcode and on product pages = 5.57.0 =